zlogic/mendix-docs/content/en/docs/developerportal/general/team-server/migrate-to-git.md

 {{% /alert %}}

+#### Using the SVN backup

+All Scrum Masters will receive an email with a link to download the SVN backup.
+This will allow you to download a `[repository-id].dump` file to your local device, which you can use to restore the repository locally.

+To set up your local SVN repository, follow these steps:

+1. **Download and Install VisualSVN Server:**
+   - Visit the [VisualSVN Server download page](https://www.visualsvn.com/server/download/) and install the software.

+2. **Import the Repository:**
+   - Open VisualSVN Server and import the existing repository from the `.dump` file.
+This will create a locally hosted SVN repository.

+3. **Access the Repository:**
+   - Use [TortoiseSVN](https://tortoisesvn.net/) to check out the repository.
+This will allow you to inspect the `.mpr` file or any other files within the repository.

+{{% alert color="info" %}}

+To inspect files from a historical revision, use **TortoiseSVN** and select **Update to revision** to check out a specific revision.

+{{% /alert %}}

 ### Migrating With History {#with-history}

 During migration with history, all app history, including revisions for all branches, is copied from SVN to Git.